 Price range - Rs 9 lakh onwards

 Classic Gold jewellery will never go out of style for weddings.
+From the bride's mom or the bride herself, a classic gold jewellery set works wonders to accentuate the overall look.
 This has been more popular in the southern parts of India, especially in Tamil Nadu.
 The deities were traditionally decorated with gold ornaments.
 Get unique designs to make the pure gold stand out.
 Actor Vidya Balan went for the temple look on her wedding with gold jewellery.

 Where to buy: Temple jewellery and heavy gold jewellery sets are available across India